Lock Haven, Pennsylvania: Utilities

 Electric service to Lock Haven residents is provided by PPL Corporation in Allentown.
 UGI Central Penn Gas provides natural gas to the city.
 Verizon Communications handles local telephone service; long-distance service is available from several providers.
 Comcast and River Valley Internet offer high-speed connections to the Internet.

 The City of Lock Haven owns the reservoirs and water distribution system for Wayne Township, Castanea Township, and the city.
 Water is treated at the Central Clinton County Water Filtration Authority Plant in Wayne Township before distribution.
 The city also provides water to the Suburban Lock Haven Water Authority, which distributes it to surrounding communities.
 Lock Haven operates a sewage treatment plant for waste water, industrial waste, and trucked sewage from the city and eight upstream municipalities: Bald Eagle Township, Castanea, Flemington, Lamar, Mill Hall, Porter Township, Woodward Township, and Walker Township in Centre County.
 Storm water runoff from within the city is transported by city-owned storm sewers.
 Curbside pickup of household garbage is provided by a variety of local haulers licensed by the city; recyclables are picked up once every two weeks.
 The Clinton County Solid Waste Authority owns and operates the Wayne Township Landfill, which serves Lock Haven.

 Health care

-UPMC Susquehanna Lock Haven hospital is a 47-bed hospital with a 90-bed skilled-nursing wing that includes a 34-bed dementia unit.
-It offers inpatient, outpatient, and 24-hour emergency services with heliport access.
-Susque-View Home, next to the hospital, offers long-term care to the elderly and other services including speech, physical, and occupational therapy for people of all ages.
-A 10-physician community-practice clinic based in the city provides primary care and specialty services.
-A behavioral health clinic offers programs for children and adolescents and psychiatric outpatient care for all ages.
+In April 2023, UPMC Lock Haven Hospital was converted to an outpatient emergency department linked to the UPMC Williamsport Hospital, about a 30-minute drive from Lock Haven.
+Geisinger Jersey Shore Hospital in Jersey Shore, Pennsylvania, is somewhat closer, about 20 minutes by ambulance.
+Susque-View Home, next to the emergency department, offers long-term care to the elderly and other services including speech, physical, and occupational therapy for people of all ages.